Zero-Shot Learning for Requirements Classification: An Exploratory Study: Experimental Design

 \item \textbf{Task Security} ---\textit{Binary Classification of security related vs. non-security related requirements.} This task assumes that a requirement belongs only to one of these two classes: security related and non-security related.
 We use the SeqReq dataset for this task. \end{itemize}

-These datasets and tasks are selected for our experiments as they are frequently considered in the literature (cf. Sect.~\ref{sec:related}) and will enable us to compare our results directly with those obtained in previous work.
-Table \ref{tab:Task_Desc} summarizes the above tasks and their associated datasets.
+These datasets and tasks are selected for our experiments as they are frequently considered in the literature (cf. Sect.~\ref{sec:related}) and will enable us to compare our results directly with those obtained by previous work.